 [edit] Events

 - 1908 - Baseball's anthem, Take Me Out to the Ballgame, is introduced by singer Billy Murray.
-The songwriting team of Albert Von Tilzer (music) and Jack Norworth (words), who created the immortal tune, had never seen a game before composing the immortal number.
+The songwriting team of Albert Von Tilzer (music) and Jack Norworth (words), who created the tune, had never seen a game before composing the immortal number.

-- 1911 - The World Series between the New York Giants and the Philadelphia Athletics is resumed after six days of rain, and Chief Bender beats Christy Mathewson, 4 - 2, to give the Athletics a 3-1 lead.
+- 1911 - The World Series between the New York Giants and the Philadelphia Athletics is resumed after six days of rain, and Charles Bender beats Christy Mathewson, 4 - 2, to give the Athletics a 3-1 lead.

 - 1939 - Joe DiMaggio is named American League MVP, with Jimmie Foxx the runner-up.